HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- Misc: The starting n00b base sells civilian weapons instead of Liberty weapons.
 After all, you can pick which house to start in, so it only makes sense.
 -- Misc: Thruster sounds restored.
 -- Misc: Re-hardpointed the Mule.
 Fixed up the gun angles, and added contrails to the top fins.
--- Addition: Integrated the experimental ENBSeries Post-Process Shader by Boris Vorontsov (http://boris-vorontsov.narod.ru) as a new graphical option (may be turned off).
+-- Addition: Integrated experimental ENBSeries Post-Process effects by Boris Vorontsov (http://boris-vorontsov.narod.ru) as a new graphical option (may be turned off).
 -- Change: LFs now have 100% strafing / reverse speed, to help them dodge things a little better.
 -- Change: Massive Forward Gun overhaul.
 FGs can now only be mounted on Gunboats, Cruisers, and Destroyers, and only on one specific slot - however, the guns themselves are now monsters, firing 2x as fast, dealing 2x as much damage, at half the power usage.
 So, 1 FG now is approximately equal to 4 FGs before.
 However, they only have a 3000m range now.
 Combined with the above steering change, this puts Small Capitals in a useful position in combat.
 -- Change: Doubled Credit Chip drops from NPC flown / stationary Capital Ships and Stations, to both make up for decreased gun prices, and the fact that you just slayed a Capital Ship / Station.